The-Microservice-Dungeon/decisionlog/_decisions/gameLog-domainmodel.md

 ## Viable Options

 The entities Gamelog, Leaderboard and Trophy are exclusive to the Gamelog service.
+We need to reference the player in order to create a leaderboard and assign trophies

 ## Alternatives not seriously considered